Written byRivers Wong

-Step 1: Recover data from the unreadable WD My Password on Mac
+Step 1: Recover lost data from the unreadable WD My Password on Mac

-If you are not sure which data recovery tool you can trust, iBoysoft Mac Data Recovery is highly recommended to recover data from the unreadable or corrupted WD My Passport.
-This free Mac data recovery can scan and recover data from any storage device, including internal Macintosh hard drives, external hard drives, USB flash drives, SD cards, memory cards. iBoysoft Mac Data Recovery provides a complete Mac data recovery solution even if your Mac won't boot/turn on, your device is failing, inaccessible or has lost a partition.
+If you are not sure which data recovery tool you can trust, iBoysoft Data Recovery for Mac is highly recommended to recover lost data from the unreadable or corrupted WD My Passport.
+This Mac data recovery can scan and recover lost data from unreadable SD cards, internal Macintosh hard drives, external hard drives, USB flash drives, etc. iBoysoft Data Recovery for Mac provides a complete Mac data recovery solution even if your Mac won't boot/turn on, your device is failing, inaccessible or has lost a partition.

-1. Download and install iBoysoft Mac Data Recovery on Mac.
+1. Download and install iBoysoft Data Recovery for Mac on Mac.